Forever in the Seagull’s Debt

 I take my coffee black, especially if it’s good coffee, like the kind they serve in the Argana café.
 After we got engaged, my husband and I made a habit of going to this beautiful café whenever we visited Marrakesh.
 We used to sit on the terrace and look down at the loud and busy square of Jemaa el Fna.
 It brought a lot of fond memories back to both of us about how we came to love each other.
 Arif, my husband, didn’t just like the place; one could tell by the way his face lit up when we planned on going to it that it was actually very close to his heart.
 He had, in fact, made a documentary on the cafés located in Jemaa el-Fnaa some years ago, and as is to be expected, the Café Argana had played a key role in it.
 He has also mentioned the café in several of the short stories he’s written in the past.

 The day of the cataclysm, we were sitting in our favorite corner of the café.
-We were enjoying ...Read more
+We ...Read more

 So What’ll It Be, Master?